Oran-123/Cheap-Chopping-Chops/README.md

 ![Nav bar large screens and up](assets/images/readme/navigation-bar/nav-bar-large-screens.png)

-* on hover the menu items are underlined to make it obvious which link the user is about to click on
+* On hover the menu items are underlined to make it obvious which link the user is about to click on

 ![Nav menu](assets/images/readme/navigation-bar/nav-menu-hover-effect.png)